pmunts/muntsos/README.txt

 extension programs in /boot/extensions; or executable programs and scripts in /boot/autoexec.d.

-Prebuilt MuntsOS ext6.6.58-ti-arm64-r29ension packages are available at:
+Prebuilt MuntsOS extension packages are available at:

 https://repo.munts.com/muntsos/extensions